jackc/pgxrecord/README.md

 It is not an ORM.
 It does not use reflection and it does not use code generation.

-It includes hooks for data normalization and validation.
-It also includes a hook to map database errors such as uniqueness violations to an application defined error.

 ## Example Usage

 Select all records matching conditions.